 - Brush only after 30-40 minutes.
 Brushing directly after drinking a carbonated beverage can make things worse.
 Just after drinking a carbonated drink, the enamel is slightly weakened.
 So wait to brush.

 West Ryde Dental Clinic’s services and treatments are 100% personalised to you and your personal needs.

 Our dentists are highly motivated and accredited practitioners with graduate degrees from the University of Sydney.

 Alongside our dentists, the supporting staff at West Ryde Dental Clinic are extremely talented, dedicated, and experienced.
 Working together, we ensure that each visit with us is as pleasant as possible.

 GAP FREE Promotion for New Patients

-We believe prevention is essential to a beautiful and healthy smile, and so we will do everything we can to minimise any barriers to visiting the dentist.
+We believe prevention is essential to a beautiful and healthy smile, and so we will do everything we can to minimise any barriers to visiting your West Ryde dentist.

 To achieve this, we do not charge a gap payment from any health fund for preventative services, and this includes your six-monthly check-up, scale and cleans, check-up X-rays, intraoral photos, personalised treatment plan and fluoride treatments.

 Call us on (02) 9809 7000 or book your appointment online TODAY!

 We are located at Shop 20 West Ryde Marketplace, 14 Anthony Road in West Ryde.